zacharlie/silver-spork/README.md

 As stated, this will automagically display your data in a simple mapbox app frame.
 Obviously this gets a bit more complex when you want to have multiple layers or have various different items in a feature collection, but we'll get to that later.

+### Leaflet

+- [NEO GEO](./leaflet/neo-geo.html): A basic, but non-trivial example of a leaflet map using the NASA Earth Observation WMS which supports only geographic data

 ### QGIS2Web

 A QGIS Desktop plugin for packaging a map project as a collection of static assets